ImageMagick v6 Examples --

 From the results you can see that "-blend" will let you slowly replace one image with another equally without overlay.

-If you overlay the result of a blend on a black canvas, say the size of your display, you can very easily make a very respectable slide show program, in which one image slowly dissolves into another.
+If you overlay the result of a blend on a black canvas, say the size of your display, you can easily make a respectable slide show program in which one image slowly dissolves into another.

 You can also see that because the images are added together (internally it uses the 'Plus' compose operator), you can easily overload the color channel maximums, producing some artifacts.
 A 100% white color in particular will ensure nothing of the other image will be visible as all colors channels are already at their maximum.

-It is thus recommended that in most situations you would only need to use the single argument version of blend.
+It is recommended that in most situations you only need to use the single argument version of blend.

-As with "-dissolve", the background image must contain a alpha channel for "-blend" to work correctly, to dissolve the background image.
+As with "-dissolve", the background image must contain an alpha channel for "-blend" to work correctly, to dissolve the background image.

-As such it is probably a good idea to tell IM to give all image arguments an alpha or transparency channel using the "-matte" operator, before the "-blend" is applied to overlay the images.
+As such it is probably a good idea to tell IM to Set an Alpha Channel on all images before applying the 'Blend' composition.

 The following are special cases for specific "-blend" arguments...